 - Gave up wheat and most grains.
 After reading the book Wheat Belly by Dr. William Davis, I tried giving up wheat for a short period of time and then adding it back again.
 It didn’t take long to realize I should permanently remove wheat from my diet, so I did.

 - Tossed out cooking oils such as corn oil, canola oil and vegetable oil and replaced them with coconut oil, butter, olive oil and tallow, which I render from suet.

 - Dumped the deodorant (can’t believe I didn’t write a post about that).
-Somewhere around mid year I tossed my deodorants in favor of a homemade natural combination of baking soda and cornstarch.
+Somewhere around mid-year, I tossed my deodorants in favor of a homemade natural combination of baking soda and cornstarch.
 I’ve got no complaints (and after a spinning class, I smelled a lot better than a lot of my classmates).

 - Gave up commercial soaps and shampoos in favor of Dr. Bronners All-in-One natural soap.
-I also use it for washing dishes and doing the laundry, but that goes beyond the realm of this blog.

 Things I’ve added in 2012